Different Types of Bill of Lading

 When a shipment arrives at its destination, the people there check the items against the specifications that the original bill of lading outlines.

-When items become damaged or go missing, it’s important to sign a clause bill of lading.
+When items become damaged or go missing, signing a clause bill of lading is important.
 This document states that the bill of lading did not deliver on its intended promise.
 It’s a legal, binding document that people sometimes refer to as a dirty bill of lading or a foul bill of lading.

 6. Container Bill of Lading